braboobssiere/misc-codes/input/whisperx/readme.txt

-put input file here, ONE file at a time
+put input file here, one file at a time.